-- Synchronization means that when the file is uploaded, the system automatically recognizes whether the same file exists in the bucket.
+- Synchronization means that when the file is uploaded, the system automatically identifies whether the same file exists in the bucket.
 Only files that do not exist in the bucket are synchronously uploaded.

 - Currently, only synchronizing local files to the bucket is supported.
 Reverse operation is not supported.

-To copy a file/folder, select the file/folder to be copied in the specified bucket or path and click Copy in More at the top of the UI, or right-click it and select Copy.
+To copy a file/folder, select the desired file/folder in the specified bucket/path and click Copy in More at the top of the UI.
+Alternatively, you can right-click it and select Copy.
 After the file/folder is successfully copied, you can paste it to another bucket or path.
 You can copy and paste multiple files/folders in batches.